Document range

 }

-The following example shows extracting two images' coordinates.
+The following example shows extracting the coordinates of two regions containing images.

 Config